 AWARNING Fuel leakage in boats presents fire and explosion hazards that can result in severe personal injury or death.
-For this reason, it is important that the material, design, construction and installation of all fuel system components meet the highest possible standards.
+Material, design, construction and installation of all fuel system components must meet all applicable standards.
 Use only products specified for marine application.
+Do not permit any flame, spark, cigarette, pilot light, or other ignition source near the generator set.
+The ventilation system must provide a constant flow of air to safely expel all fuel vapors.